Reviews You Can Rely On

 How We Test Hiking Socks

 Our hunt for the best hiking socks began by combing the market to find potential candidates.
 We then selected the top models to purchase, compare, and wear side-by-side.
 We considered the most important functions of a hiking sock and designed tests to compare performance.
 We then wore each sock for at least 60 miles while hiking or running on trails.
 We test throughout the seasons, wearing each sock almost daily throughout the year, updating our findings as we gather new information.
 We have traveled worldwide, exploring remote locations like the Hornstrandir Nature Preserve in Iceland and the Santa Cruz trail in Peru.
 We've also put the socks to rigorous use in farm boots during long, hot days.
 All this ensures we have the most comprehensive review of the best hiking socks for any environment.
-After field testing, we meticulously compare details and perform a series of objective tests to compare performance.
+After field testing, we meticulously compare details and perform a series of objective tests to assess performance.
 Learn more about our in-depth testing process here.

 Our testing process is broken down into five metrics: